-\begin{remark} We note that while the BP algorithm serves as a theoretical proof technique, we cannot conclude that the pre-trained CLIP encoders implement BP in JGHM.
+\if\showinterpretremark1 \begin{remark} We note that while the BP algorithm serves as a theoretical proof technique, we cannot conclude that the pre-trained CLIP encoders implement BP in JGHM.
 Investigating whether the trained CLIP encoders approximate BP remains an intriguing direction for future interpretability research.
 Our simulation studies in out-of-distribution settings, as shown in \Cref{fig:OOD}, provide partial evidence relevant to this question.
-This remark also applies to the CDM and VLM tasks. \end{remark}
+This remark also applies to the CDM and VLM tasks. \end{remark} \fi

-\begin{remark} While simpler classical algorithms, such as maximum likelihood estimation, can also efficiently learn the similarity score from JGHM, our theory shows that a neural network-based approach with contrastive pre-training can achieve the same result.
-A key advantage of neural network-based approaches is their flexibility: they rely less on the precise specification of the underlying graphical model, whereas classical methods may struggle if the model is misspecified.
-This makes neural network-based approaches especially useful when the data-generating process is unknown or difficult to model.
-This remark also applies to the CDM and VLM tasks. \end{remark}
+\begin{remark} While classical algorithms such as maximum likelihood estimation can also efficiently learn the similarity score from JGHM, our theory shows that a neural network (NN)-based approach with contrastive pre-training can achieve the same result.
+A key advantage of NN-based approaches is their flexibility: they rely less on the precise specification of the underlying graphical model, whereas classical methods struggle if the model is misspecified.
+This makes NN-based approaches especially useful when the data-generating process is unknown or difficult to model.
+This same remark applies to the CDM and VLM tasks. \end{remark}

 \paragraph{Sample-efficient zero-shot classification.} Combining \Cref{theorem:CLIP-Generalization} with \Cref{prop:validity_zero_shot_classification} provides an end-to-end theory for the performance of zero-shot classification using the classifier $\clipfntprob{M}{\simscore}(\cdot | \xi)$, as defined in Eq.~(\ref{eqn:ZSC_classifier}).
 Here $\simscore = \simscore_\NN^{\EstPar}$ is the similarity score corresponding to the empirical risk minimizer given in Eq.~(\ref{eq:clip-empirical-risk-minimization}). \begin{corollary} Suppose that \Cref{ass:conditional_independence},~\ref{assumption:factorization}~and~\ref{ass:bounded_transition} hold.
 Let $\EstPar$ be the empirical risk minimizer defined in Eq.~(\ref{eq:clip-empirical-risk-minimization}), and let $\clipfntprob{M}{\simscore}(\cdot | \xi)$ be the zero-shot classifier as defined in Eq.~(\ref{eqn:ZSC_classifier}) with $\simscore = \simscore_\NN^{\EstPar}$.
 Then, with probability at least $1 - \eta$,